minasoha/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+.map creates a new array and populates from running a function on every element in the array.
+A use case would be to extract a sub-property in an array.
+.reduce it returns a single value and it does not make a new array.
+It is used for multiplication and addition.
+A use case would be summing all the values on an array.
+.filter it executes a function on each element of an array which returns true or false.
+If it is true it will be included in a new array, if its false it will not be included.
+A use case would be to remove repeated values.

 2. Explain the difference between a callback and a higher order function.